privacypatterns/patterns/patterns/sticky-policy.md

 Beneﬁts: Policies can be propagated throughout the cloud to trusted organisations, strong enforcement of the policies, traceability.
 Liabilities: Scalability: policies increase size of data.
 Practicality may not be compatible with existing systems.
-It may be diﬃcult to update the policy after sharing of the data and existence of multiple copies of data.
+It may be difficult to update the policy after sharing of the data and existence of multiple copies of data.
 It requires ensuring data is handled according to policy e.g. using auditing.